 As a huge chocoholic, even back then, I normally reached for one of the chocolate desserts, like Oreos or double chocolate chewy Chips Ahoy… But the chocolate Swiss cake rolls and cream-filled chocolate cupcakes were my favorites!

-And now, far too many years later, I’ve finally created a much healthier after school snack cake than those two favorites from my childhood… This Healthy Double Chocolate Oatmeal Snack Cake!
+And now, far too many years later, I’ve finally created a much healthier after school snack cake compared to those two favorites from my childhood… This healthy chocolate oatmeal snack cake!

 Let’s go over how to make this healthy double chocolate oatmeal snack cake!
+That’s right… Double chocolate — there are two different types that go into this batter!

 You’ll start with a combination of instant oats, unsweetened cocoa powder, and whole wheat flour.
 Instant oats are also called quick-cooking or one-minute oats, and they’re not the ones sold in those individual brown paper packets with flavors like apple cinnamon or maple brown sugar!
 Instead, instant oats are smaller and thinner than traditional old-fashioned rolled oats, which is really important for this recipe.
-Their smaller size ensures that they soften and bake faster, which gives your healthy double chocolate oatmeal snack cake the best moist and fluffy texture imaginable!
+Their smaller size ensures that they soften and bake faster, which gives your healthy chocolate oatmeal snack cake the best moist and fluffy texture imaginable!

 As for the unsweetened cocoa powder, just use the regular kind, like this!
 I don’t recommend substituting Dutched or special dark cocoa powder.
 Those types have a different acidity level, which will impact both the taste and texture of your snack cake.
-Besides, you’re adding a whopping ¾ cup of cocoa powder to your batter, so your healthy double chocolate oatmeal breakfast cake will definitely taste exceptionally rich and chocolaty!
+Besides, you’re adding a whopping ¾ cup of cocoa powder to your batter, so your healthy oatmeal snack cake will definitely taste exceptionally rich and chocolaty!

 Just remember, it’s extremely important to measure the oats, cocoa powder, and flour correctly.
-Use this method or a kitchen scale (← that’s the one I own and love!).
+Use this method or a kitchen scale (← that’s the one I own!).
 Too much of any of these three ingredients will dry out your batter and make your snack cake turn out dry and crumbly.
 This is especially true of the oats because they act like little sponges and soak up lots of moisture!
 Too much cocoa powder will also make your snack cake taste bitter, rather than perfectly rich and chocolaty.

 So the moral of the (measuring) story?
 Take a few extra moments to measure all of your ingredients properly.
 I promise you’ll end up with the best healthy chocolate snack cake if you do!

 Before we move on to the next bowl, you’ll also whisk baking powder, baking soda, salt, and cinnamon into the previous three dry ingredients.
-The baking powder and baking soda ensure your healthy double chocolate oatmeal snack cake rises well and has a perfect moist and fluffy texture.
+The baking powder and baking soda ensure your healthy chocolate oatmeal snack cake rises well and has a perfect moist and fluffy texture.

 Tip: I buy my favorite cinnamon online here!
 It tastes sweeter, richer, and cozier than the regular kind of cinnamon.
 (It’s super affordable too!)

 Unlike many snack cake recipes that call for lots of oil or melted butter, you just need a mere ½ tablespoon for this recipe.
-That really helps keep your healthy double chocolate oatmeal snack cake low calorie and low fat!
+That really helps keep your healthy chocolate oatmeal snack cake low calorie and low fat!
 Yet it’s still just as moist and tender as those other traditional “indulgent” recipes because of…

 Greek yogurt!
 If you’ve browsed through my recipes before, then you already know how much I love baking with Greek yogurt.
 I’ve used it to make muffins, scones, cupcakes, pound cakes, brownies, and even frosting!
 In this particular recipe, it adds the same moisture to your cake batter as extra butter or oil but for a fraction of the calories.
-It also gives your healthy double chocolate oatmeal breakfast cake a protein boost!
+It also gives your healthy chocolate oatmeal snack cake a protein boost!

-There’s another ingredient that also really helps with the moist and fluffy texture of your snack cake: egg whites.
+There’s another ingredient that really helps with the texture of your snack cake as well: egg whites.
 For this recipe, you’ll need 3 of them.
-The protein in the egg whites helps your healthy double chocolate oatmeal snack cake maintain its moist and fluffy texture while it cools.
-When I just used 1 or 2 egg whites, the cake had a tendency to sink a bit while it cooled in the pan, which led to a denser consistency… But with 3 egg whites, this healthy double chocolate oatmeal snack cake turned out with the perfect texture!
+The protein in the egg whites helps your healthy chocolate oatmeal snack cake maintain its moist and fluffy texture while it cools.
+When I just used 1 or 2 egg whites, the cake had a tendency to sink a bit while it cooled in the pan, which led to a denser consistency… But with 3 egg whites, this snack cake turned out with the perfect texture!

-Also unlike those store-bought cakes from my childhood that included lots of refined granulated sugar, you’ll sweeten your healthy chocolate oatmeal snack cake with pure maple syrup instead!
+Also unlike those store-bought cakes from my childhood that included lots of refined granulated sugar, you’ll sweeten your healthy chocolate oatmeal snack cake with pure maple syrup instead.
 You want the kind that comes directly from maple trees, where the only ingredient on the bottle is “maple syrup.”
-Skip the pancake syrup and sugar-free syrups!
 Real, genuine, pure maple syrup generally comes in thin glass bottles or squat plastic jugs (like this!).

 This cake batter is fairly thick, so you’ll need to spread it into your pan with a spatula.
 That’s intentional!
 Just like with using 3 egg whites, the thicker batter consistency also helps prevent your fully baked snack cake from collapsing and sinking while cooling.
 Then once you’ve pressed a few more chocolate chips into the top, popped it in the oven to bake, and waited as [im]patiently as possible for it to fully cool to room temperature…

 Cut yourself a slice or two and enjoy!
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy double chocolate oatmeal snack cake!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy chocolate oatmeal snack cake!

-Healthy Double Chocolate Oatmeal Snack Cake
+Healthy Chocolate Oatmeal Snack Cake

 Ingredients